maciejgz/Drive/docs/ADR/accepted/002-ADR-Backend_framework_accepted.md

 Selected technology should be easily scalable using Docker and Kubernetes.

 #### 4. Decision
-Use Spring Boot with Spring Cloud libraries to create microservice based BE app.
+Use Spring Boot with Spring Cloud libraries to create a microservice based BE app.

 #### 5. Consequences
 - Sticked to Java based technologies and Spring